County Route 535 (New Jersey): Route description

-CR 535 crosses the South River via the Veteran's Memorial Bridge and into Sayreville.
-Though Main Street (CR 670) breaks off, CR 535 (Washington Road) serves the more densely populated southern half of the borough (through the community of Parlin), as well as Sayreville War Memorial High School and Sayreville Middle School.
+CR 535 crosses into Sayreville and re-enters South River.
+CR 535 crosses the South River via the Veteran's Memorial Bridge into Sayreville.
+Though Main Street (CR 670) breaks off, Washington Road serves the more densely populated southern half of the borough (through the community of Parlin), as well as Sayreville War Memorial High School and Sayreville Middle School.
 CR 535 enters the outskirts of South Amboy though it comes up just short of the border between the two municipalities.
 1 mi later, it crosses underneath the Garden State Parkway and reaches its former northern terminus, an intersection with the other end of Sayreville's Main Street.
 CR 535 becomes Raritan Street continues another mile to enter South Amboy and ends an interchange with the concurrency of US 9 and Route 35 on approach to the Edison Bridge and the Victory Bridge, respectively.
 Raritan Street continues ahead through South Amboy as CR 686 Spur.